kdedrick123/MEGR-portfolio-/docs/assignments/A02/index.md

 I also learned how important the support reactions are when solving a truss.
 The pin at A and the roller at B do not have the same reactions, so the full free body diagram had to be solved before I could start finding the individual member forces.

 The CAD portion showed me why hand calculations and CAD mass properties are not always exactly the same.
-The hand calculation uses a simple volume estimate, while the CAD model accounts for the actual geometry, joint intersections, and pin holes.
+The hand calculation uses a simple volume estimate, while the CAD model accounts for the actual geometry, joints, and pin holes.
 The two results were still very close.

 I also learned that fully defining the SolidWorks sketch saves a lot of time.
 When my sketch was not fully constrained, changing one dimension caused the entire shape to move.
 Once I added the correct dimensions and fully defined the sketch, the rest of the model was much easier to finish.